zeta-chain/cli/docs/index.md

 ```
 Usage: zetachain evm deposit [options]

-Deposit tokens to ZetaChain from an EVM-compatible chain

 Options:
   --chain-id <chainId>           Chain ID of the network
   --receiver <address>           Receiver address on ZetaChain